linode/docs/docs/applications/messaging/install-znc-debian.md

     name: Alex Fornuto
     email: docs@linode.com
 description: 'Install the ZNC bouncer on Debian to retain an IRC connection.'
-keywords: 'install znc,irc bouncer,znc on debian,configure znc,znc'
+keywords: ["install znc", "irc bouncer", "znc on debian", "configure znc", "znc"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: Thursday, June 4th, 2015
+modified: 2015-06-04
 modified_by:
     name: 'Elle Krout'
-published: 'Friday, August 21, 2014'
+published: 2014-08-21
 title: 'Install ZNC from Source on Debian'
 ---

 ZNC is an IRC bouncer.
 It's designed to run on a server that remains connected to an IRC network and buffer messages.
 With ZNC, a local IRC client can connect and disconnect without losing a chat session or missing any messages.
 In this guide, ZNC will be installed from source and then configured.

-{: .note}
+{{< note >}}
->This guide is written for a non-root user.
+This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, check our [Users and Groups](/content/tools-reference/linux-users-and-groups) guide.
+{{< /note >}}

 ## Before You Begin